Current information about changes due to Corona virus

 - The TERVISEAMET web service guides you filling in the passenger locator form before entering Estonia.
 From 1.12.2021 all persons entering Estonia must fill in the traveller’s questionnaire.
 The traveller’s questionnaire must be submitted within three days before arriving in Estonia: https://iseteenindus.terviseamet.ee/

-- From 26.08, wearing a face mask is mandatory in Estonia in those public indoor areas where COVID certificates are not checked, as a result of which it is also mandatory to wear a face mask in Terminal D.
+- Wearing a face mask is mandatory in Estonia in all public indoor areas where COVID certificates are not checked, as a result of which it is also mandatory to wear a face mask in Terminal D.

 TRAVELLING TO FINLAND